joeydumont/n64-hacking-notes/_drafts/uss64_progress.md

  - SM64
 ---

+### 2018-04-24

+Actually, this last pointer can be found in the RDP initialization function, called `myRdpInit` in n64split.
+In the US version, we would have `gDisplayListHead = 0x8033B06C`.
+Not sure if it's wise to mess with the master display list in this way.
+A good idea would be to monitor the calls to `*alloc_displaylist(args) = 0x8019CF44` and hook into one of the display lists created.

 ### 2018-04-23
 Not sure how to find a pointer to a display list.
 Maybe try with the Japanese display list at `gDisplayListHead = 0x80339CFC`.
 Would have to refactor uss64 to accept the J rom though.